cmartell5/standardized-testing-analysis/README.md

-# pandas-challenge
+# pandas-project

-You've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.
+I've been asked to analyze the district-wide standardized test results.
+I was given access to every student's math and reading scores, as well as various information on the schools they attend.
+My task is to aggregate the data to showcase obvious trends in school performance.

-## Instructions

-Using Pandas and Jupyter Notebook, created a report that included the following data.
+Using Pandas and Jupyter Notebook, create a report that included the following data:

 ### District Summary